Zalkota/web3modal-tutorial/docs/blockforge/Plots.md

 ---
-title: Purchasing Plots on the server
+title: Claiming Plots on the server
 pageClass: content-page-class-general
 ---

-# Purchasing Plots
+# Claiming Plots

 The current map of Blockforge, name the Island of Karniel, is 10,240 x 10,240 blocks in size.